Yiwenjiyiwenji/Assignment4/README.md

 **Designated place**: type one or two sentences describing this table of a fellow student below.
 For example, comment on the mean and median growth of both groups.
 Then stage, commit and push it to their github repository.

 ***Answer:***
+the growth rate in countries with a revolution has a higher standard deviation of 2.11, indicating a larger variability in growth rates compared to countires without revolution, which have a standard deviation of 1.28.
 -